beeme1mr/docs-1/docs/configuration.md

 | `db.max_open_conn`     | The maximum number of open connections to the database                       | unlimited                    | v0.17.0 |
 | `db.conn_max_lifetime` | Sets the maximum amount of time in which a connection can be reused          | unlimited                    | v0.17.0 |
 | `db.migrations.path`   | Where the Flipt database migration files are kept                            | /etc/flipt/config/migrations |         |

+## Deprecations

+From time to time configuration options will need to be deprecated and eventually removed.
+Deprecated configuration options will be removed after ~6 months from the time they were deprecated.

+All deprecated configuration options will be removed from the documentation, however they will still work as expected until they are removed.
+A warning will be logged in the Flipt logs when a deprecated configuration option is used.

+All deprecated options are listed in the [DEPRECATIONS](https://github.com/flipt-io/flipt/blob/main/DEPRECATIONS.md) file in the Flipt repository as well as the [CHANGELOG](https://github.com/flipt-io/flipt/blob/main/CHANGELOG.md).

 ## Environment Variables